-- 1. Remove the nuts and bolts that connect to the coupling and companion flange.
-Do not remove the bolts holding the couplings to the shaft. - 2.
-Support shaft by block and tackle. - 3.
-Remove shaft assembly from flanges by use of a suitable sharp lever between the housing/flanges.
+- 1. Support shaft by block and tackle. - 2.
+Remove the nuts and bolts, which connect the couplings to the flanges.
+Do not remove the bolts holding the couplings to the intermediate shaft. - 3.
+Remove shaft assembly from flanges by use of a suitable sharp lever between the housing/flanges. - 4.
+Compress shaft and remove.